 On the Hunt for a Simple & Easy Cleaning Checklist

 Over the years I’ve used and adapted several cleaning checklists and schedules to help me keep on top of our home.

-What worked when I had one child to care for didn’t work when I had my second… and boy did everything get turned over when my third was born at the start of the year!
+What worked when I had one child to care for didn’t work when I had my second… and boy did everything get turned over when my third was born and 4 years later, I’m still struggling! 😜

 If you are a mom with little ones running around, you already know how hard it is to keep up with the cleaning.
 It seems like anytime I mop the floor, a cup of milk spills or when I scrub the toilets, my child who I thought was potty trained, misses the mark.